 Thanks to the generosity of Oberlin alumni donors and friends of the College, the Career Development Center offers funding for career-related summer experiences.
 These funds help offset expenses related to an internship, community service or pre-professional activity.
 It is one of many options to consider as students make plans to finance their summer experiences.

-The 2018 summer experience funding application is NOW OPEN!
-The application deadline for Summer 2018 is Monday, April 2.
+The 2018 Summer Experience Funding application deadline has passed.
 The Career Development Center will notify students about their application status by April 27 and distribute awards in early May.

 What can you do before you apply for funding?

 1. Apply for full-time career-related opportunities that interest you.

 Students can apply for funding if they are awaiting a response from the organization.

 Funding through the Career Development Center is only available for unpaid, off-campus, domestic or international experiences sponsored by an established nonprofit organization, for-profit employer or government agency.
 The Career Development Center will consider funding students who receive a small stipend ($1,000 or less) from their host organizations.